-Bremen could become the stronghold of the drone defense - Dobrindt plans!
+Bremen could become a stronghold of drone defense – Dobrindt is planning!

-On October 7, 2025, Bremen plans to set up a drone defense center led by Interior Minister Dobrindt to improve security measures.
+On October 7th, 2025, Bremen plans to set up a drone defense center under the direction of Interior Minister Dobrindt to improve security measures.

-Bremen could become the stronghold of the drone defense - Dobrindt plans!
+Bremen could become a stronghold of drone defense – Dobrindt is planning!

 Sometimes it's amazing how quickly new technologies can impact our lives.
 The use of drones in particular has increased rapidly in recent years and has now become an integral part of our everyday lives.
 But this development also comes with risks that the federal government is now aware of.
 Interior Minister Alexander Dobrindt (CSU) is planning to set up one Drone defense center in Germany in order to better meet the challenges posed by uncooperative drones.

-The goal of this center is clear: to bundle competencies from the federal government, the federal states and the Bundeswehr in order to ensure more effective drone defense.
-Responsibility is currently the main responsibility for the state police, while the federal police for train stations and airports are responsible.
-The Bundeswehr may only take action against drones in exceptional cases, which Dobrindt wants to change.
-His plans also involve changes to the Air Security Act that should allow the Bundeswehr to shoot drones in German airspace.
+The goal of this center is clear: to pool the competencies of the federal government, states and the Bundeswehr in order to ensure more effective drone defense.
+Currently, responsibility lies primarily with the state police, while the federal police are responsible for train stations and airports.
+The Bundeswehr is only allowed to take action against drones in exceptional cases, which Dobrindt would like to change.
+His plans also include changes to the Aviation Security Act, which will allow the Bundeswehr to shoot down drones in German airspace.

 Bremen in conversation

-The Bremen SPD in particular is very interested in implementing this project and is committed to bringing the drone defense center to Bremen.
+The Bremen SPD in particular has great interest in implementing this project and is committed to bringing the drone defense center to Bremen.
 Mustafa Güngör, chairman of the Bremen SPD parliamentary group, supports Dobrindt's initiative and emphasizes that Bremen has the necessary know-how in drone defense.
-Experts from the region, like Harald Rossol from B.R.M.
-IT & Aerospace GmbH and Martin Nägele from Opto Precision, confirm these expertise and emphasize that Bremen companies are leaders in the detection of drones.
+Experts from the region, such as Harald Rossol from b.r.m.
+IT & Aerospace GmbH and Martin Nägele from Opto Precision confirm this expertise and emphasize that Bremen companies are leaders in detecting drones.

 However, in a city like Bremen, which is characterized by its population density, the question of test areas for drone technologies arises.
 The Oldenburg-Hatten airfield is being brought into play as a possible location for tests, with a large test area of 3,600 square kilometers.